Raise your hand if you love toilet cleaning!

-Almost a year ago, I began using the Non Toxic Cleaner Force of Nature and have never looked back.
+Over a year ago, I began using this All Purpose Cleaner that is non toxic and extremely effective.
 It has replaced almost all other cleaners in our home and is so much more convenient than mixing up ingredients to create safe cleaners.

 Toilet Cleaning 101

 The first thing you MUST have to keep a clean, germ free toilet is an easy to remove toilet seat.

 If you have little boys and have a lingering urine smell even after you clean, it could be trapped under the hinges that keep the toilet seat/lid attached to the bowl.

 With the easy-to-remove toilet seat, you will be able to simply take the seat off of the bowl and quickly clean any urine that has seeped underneath.

 You will save tons of time and effort by keeping all of your toilet cleaning products and tools right in the bathroom.
 I store mine in a cabinet underneath the sink so I never have to run around the house gathering supplies to clean with.

 As I mentioned before, Force of Nature has replaced almost all of my cleaning products.
 I use it to clean the commode, floors, counters, sinks, and even the mirrors.

 It saves so much room to only use one bottle of cleaner.
 The only other cleaning things I keep under the bathroom sink are microfiber cleaning cloths, paper towels, baking soda, and the toilet brush.